 Place your shelf board against the bin front and mark where they meet as shown:

 Leave your table saw blade set at 37° and reset your fence on the right to match the depth of your mark, and run the board through.
 Now your cuts should look like this profile:

-Moving on to the shelves, use your Kreg Jig, to create pocket screw holes on each short side of the board (8 7/8″ side) measuring 2″ in from each 14″ side.
+Next, moving on to the shelves.
+First, use your Kreg Jig, to create pocket screw holes on each short side of the board (8 7/8″ side) measuring 2″ in from each 14″ side.

 Attach the 16½” x 9″ (your top board) using a wood glue and a nail gun with 1½” brads.